WP-Mix

 Here is a nice copy/paste .htaccess snippet to help block file-injection attacks.
 It can be added as-is to your .htaccess file to help protect against file injection and other types of malicious activity.
 This code is a not a replacement for proper data sanitization, but it does help to add another layer of security to […]

 Sending a few HTTP headers is a simple way to let visitors and search engines know that your site currently is unavailable.
 This is useful when you are doing maintenance and don’t need access to the front-end of your site.
-Simply add the rules to .htaccess when your site is down, and then remove them […]
+Simply add the rules when your site is down, and then remove them once everything […]

 Redirect old domain to new domain